 This lecture will teach about Delta Modulation in a communication system, why we use delta modulation, the working principle of delta modulation, the advantages and disadvantages of Delta Modulation, slope overload distortion, granular noise, and the bit rate of delta modulator in every detail.

-Reason To use Delta Modulation
+Reason to Use Delta Modulation

 Working Principle of Delta Modulation

-• Input signal x(t) is approximated to step signal by the delta modulator.
+- Input signal x(t) is approximated to the step signal by the delta modulator.
 This step size is kept fixed.
 The difference between the input signal x(t) and the staircase approximated signal is confined to two levels, i.e. + \Delta and - \Delta.
 Now if the difference is positive, then the approximated signal is increased by one step.
 If the difference is negative, then the approximated signal is reduced by one step.

-• When the step is reduced, ‘0’ is transmitted and if the step is increased, ‘1’ is transmitted. hence, for each sample, only one binary bit is transmitted.
+- When the step is reduced, ‘0’ is transmitted and if the step is increased, ‘1’ is transmitted. hence, for each sample, only one binary bit is transmitted.

-• The below figure shows the analog signal x(t) and its staircase approximated signal by the delta modulator.
+- The below figure shows the analog signal x(t) and its staircase approximated signal by the delta modulator.

 Mathematical Expressions of Delta Modulation